 Budapest is one of my favorite cities in Europe to photograph.
-The variety of architectural styles from Roman to Turkish in unmistakable and unique.
-I’ve spent nearly two months spanning every other day, photographing the cityscape between the two districts of Buda and Pest.
+The variety of architectural styles from Roman to Turkish is unmistakable and unique.
+I’ve spent nearly two months spanning every other day, shooting the cityscape between the two districts of Buda and Pest.

 Here are my favorite places to take amazing photographs in Budapest.

 1 – Gellert Hill

-There’s a huge fortress on top of Gellert Hill and it’s one of my favorite places to shoot sunsets in Budapest.
+There’s a massive fortress on top of Gellert Hill, and it’s one of my favorite places to shoot sunsets in Budapest.
 You get a sweeping panoramic view of Buda and Pest.
-The Sun just happens to set below Buda Castle and if there happen to be clouds, you end with some pretty amazing and dramatic skies.
-It’s also a great place to catch the blue hour for dramatic nighttime shots.
-One side the view of Liberty Bridge and the other has a view of the Szechenyi Chain Bridge – you’re never short on interesting subjects to shoot.
+The Sun happens to set below Buda Castle, and if there happen to be clouds, you end with some pretty amazing and dramatic skies.
+It’s also a great place to catch the blue hour for spectacular nighttime shots.
+One side the view of Liberty Bridge and the other has a picture of the Szechenyi Chain Bridge – you’re never short on interesting subjects to shoot.

-The hike up is fairly mild and minimal and it’s one of the few places that offer decent vantage points in the country (Hungary is very flat).
+The hike up is reasonably mild and minimal, and it’s one of the few places that offer decent vantage points in the country (Hungary is very flat).
 There’s a convenient stop on the metro on Gellert hill.
-Once you get off the subway you can see the massive Gellert Hotel (also cool to shoot) and directly to the right is Gellert Hill.
+Once you get off the subway, you can see the massive Gellert Hotel (also cool to shoot) and directly to the right is Gellert Hill.
 You can either wind your way up from this side with some unmarked trail or approach it via the Danube on Elizabeth Bridge over some a few flights up the stairs.

 Ideally, you want to use a good wide-angle telephoto lens like the Sony 24-240mm f/3.5-6.3 OSS Zoom Lens, or the Canon EF 24-105mm f/4L IS II USM Lens.
 A sturdy travel tripod like a Davis & Sanford Carbon Fibre Compact Tripod is also ideal.